fredemmott/FUI/README.md

 - Dawn is an implementation of WebGPU, and in turn supports D3D12, Metal, and Vulkan; D3D11 and OpenGL are in progress
 - Ganesh's OpenGL support can be used in combination with ANGLE, which is an implementation of OpenGL ES.
 ANGLE in turn supports Direct3D 9, Direct3D 11, OpenGL, Vulkan, and Metal

-This repostory currently includes examples for:
+This repository currently includes examples for:

 - Win32-Ganesh-D3D12